Landlord responsibilites in Scotland

 4. Smoke alarms

-In order to comply with the repairing standard the following should be adhered to:
+In order to comply with the Government's Repairing Standard there should be:

 • One functioning smoke alarm in the room which is frequently used by the occupants for general daytime living purposes (normally the living room/lounge)